tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 anomalies.

-"``tahoe debug dump-share SHAREFILE``" will take the name of a single share file (as found by "tahoe find-shares") and print a summary of its contents to stdout.
+"``tahoe debug dump-share SHAREFILE``" will take the name of a single share file (as found by "``tahoe find-shares``") and print a summary of its contents to stdout.
 This includes a list of leases, summaries of the hash tree, and information from the UEB (URI Extension Block).
 For mutable file shares, it will describe which version (seqnum and root-hash) is being stored in this share.

-"``tahoe debug dump-cap CAP``" will take a URI (a file read-cap, or a directory read- or write- cap) and unpack it into separate pieces.
+"``tahoe debug dump-cap CAP``" will take any Tahoe-LAFS URI and unpack it into separate pieces.
 The most useful aspect of this command is to reveal the storage index for any given URI.
 This can be used to locate the share files that are holding the encoded+encrypted data for this file.

-"``tahoe debug repl``" will launch an interactive python interpreter in which the Tahoe packages and modules are available on sys.path (e.g. by using 'import allmydata').
-This is most useful from a source tree: it simply sets the PYTHONPATH correctly and runs the 'python' executable.
+"``tahoe debug repl``" will launch an interactive Python interpreter in which the Tahoe-LAFS packages and modules are available on ``sys.path`` (e.g. by using '``import allmydata``').
+This is most useful from a source tree: it simply sets the PYTHONPATH correctly and runs the Python executable.

 "``tahoe debug corrupt-share SHAREFILE``" will flip a bit in the given sharefile.
 This can be used to test the client-side verification/repair code.